What is collagen and what does it do?

 What is Collagen?

 Collagen is a structural protein present in many different body tissues.
-It forms a crucial component of connective tissue and acts as a kind of glue that holds cells together.
-Collagen plays an essential role in maintaining the firmness and elasticity of the skin, which is key to preserving a youthful appearance.
-The body naturally produces collagen using amino acids, but as we age, production declines, which can lead to several skin-related issues.
+It forms an important component of connective tissue and contributes to the structural framework that supports cells and tissues.
+Collagen plays a role in maintaining the normal structure of the skin, which is associated with its firmness and elasticity.
+The body naturally produces collagen from amino acids, but this production tends to decline with age, a process that is commonly associated with visible changes in the skin.

-There are several types of collagen, each with its own function in the body.
+There are several types of collagen, each with a specific distribution and structural role in the body.
 The most common types include:

 Effects of Collagen on Skin and Hair